A Complete Guide on Stack Using Array in C

 3. Peek Operation

-This is the removal of the top element from the stack, whereas the element is returned.
-This is a very useful feature in cases when the application logic needs to do something with the last saved value, but still, the stack must be preserved.
-When you are implementing a stack using array in C, this operation is the most efficient way to reach the top element without changing the data structure.
+The peek operation returns the top element from the stack without removing it.
+This is useful when application logic needs to access the last saved value while preserving the stack.
+When implementing a stack using array in C, this operation is the most efficient way to access the top element without changing the data structure.

 void peek() {